noraworld/pulsewire-conf/README.md

 ## Known issues
 Here is a list of known issues that I'm not sure how to deal with so far.
-It would be great if you could tell me how to fix these issues if you are familiar with PulseAudio.
+It would be great if you could tell me how to fix these issues if you are familiar with PulseAudio and PipeWire.

 ### Both PulseAudio & PipeWire
 * The sound gets occasionally choppy